Who We Are

 We make grants to organizations and institutions throughout Washington that help low-income students improve their academic achievement, prepare for college, and successfully graduate.
 Grantees include community-based organizations, community and technical colleges, four-year colleges and universities, education non-profits, and public agencies.

-We conduct an annual, competitive Community Grants Program which awards more than $1 million each year, with a median grant size of $75,000.
+We conduct an annual, competitive Community Grants Program which awards more than $1 million each year, in grants of up to $150,000.
 Each fall, we accept requests-for-proposals for Community Grants and then conduct a rigorous process of site visits and application reviews to select grantees.
-Between 2005-2014, College Spark awarded more than 100 Community Grants totaling more than $14 million.
+Between 2005-2015, College Spark awarded more than 100 Community Grants totaling more than $15 million.
 Information about our Community Grants guidelines, application deadlines, and past recipients is available on our website under the "Grants" tab.

 To help more low-income students graduate from high school college-ready, College Spark is investing in a nine-year College Readiness Initiative supporting two promising programs: